pangenome/chromosome_communities/workflows/2a_Untangling_Acros.md

 #guix install r-tidyverse
 #guix install r-png
 #guix install r-ggpubr
+#guix install r-scales
 #guix install poppler # For pdfunite

 mkdir -p /lizardfs/guarracino/chromosome_communities/untangle/grounded/pdf/

+# Annotated plots with the first hit
 for e in 50000 ; do
   for m in 1000 ; do
     echo "-e $e -m $m"